ereekaur/finance/README.md

- In this portfolio I examine some common cases which in my opinion are interesting,
+ In this portfolio I have collected and calculated some common cases which in my opinion are interesting,
- and occur in finance calculations.
+ and which occur in finance world.

 #1 In the first example insurance data is being read from excel sheet and the claim costs are assumed